drekka/Voodoo/README.md

 ## Xcode integration guide

-The initial need for something like Simulcra was to support Swift UI testing through a local server instead of an unreliable development or QA server.
-This drove a lot of Simulcra's design.
+The initial need for something like Simulacra was to support Swift UI testing through a local server instead of an unreliable development or QA server.
+This drove a lot of Simulacra's design.

 ### How does it work?

-1. In the `setUp()` of your UI test suite you start and configure an instance of Simulcra.
+1. In the `setUp()` of your UI test suite you start and configure an instance of Simulacra.

-2. Using a launch argument, pass Simulcra's URL to your app.
+2. Using a launch argument, pass Simulacra's URL to your app.

-3. Finally in `teardown()` clear the Simulcra instance otherwise Simulcra and the port will stay allocated until the end of the test run.
+3. Finally in `teardown()` clear the Simulacra instance otherwise Simulacra and the port will stay allocated until the end of the test run.

 *Note that I said "test run" in step 3.
-XCTests do not deallocate until all the tests have finished so it's important to free up any ports that Simulcra is using so other tests can re-use them.*
+XCTests do not deallocate until all the tests have finished so it's important to free up any ports that Simulacra is using so other tests can re-use them.*

 ### Endpoints